The Churches of Britain and Ireland

 The ultimate aim is to have at least one photo of every existing church in England, Ireland, Scotland, Wales, the Isle of Man, and the Channel Islands, and where possible, photos or artwork of churches no longer in existence.
 And the site isn't restricted to the historic parish churches - photos of the "churches" of all religions, denominations and sects are welcome.

-There are currently about 17,700 churches on the web-site, and I have to express my sincere thanks to the small army of church enthusiasts who have kindly allowed me to use their photographs, and without whom this would have been a far less comprehensive effort.
-Thank you one and all.
+There are currently about 42,500 churches on the web-site (and roughly 142,750 photos and illustrations, plus an increasing number of "Streetviews").
+I have to express my sincere thanks to the small army of church enthusiasts who have allowed me to use their photographs, and without whom this would have been a far less comprehensive effort.
+I feel that special mention should also be made here of people who have provided very significant contributions to the website beyond that of providing photographs, for example in researching the history of a church, or an area - Paul E. Barnett, Mike Berrell, Janet Gimber, Dennis Harper, Peter Kessler, Greg Mishevski, David Regan, Howard Richter, and Carole Sage.

-If you too would like to become involved, here's how you can help -
+If you too would like to become involved, here's how you can contribute -

 Before sending your digital photos or scanned photos to myself (address at the bottom of the page) please read the FAQ page, where copyright issues are addressed.
 DO NOT send in photographs taken from the web, or from books, unless you are certain about their copyright status.